The treatment for liver cancer depends on the stage of the condition. Treatment can include surgery and medication.

 Similar procedures using lasers or freezing can also achieve the same result.

-There are three main ways microwave ablation or RFA can be carried out:
+There are 3 main ways microwave ablation or RFA can be carried out:

 - where the needles are passed through the skin (percutaneously)